-- (10) DGSs should also be able to take the form of an institutional protection scheme.
-Institutional protection schemes are referred to in Article 113(7) of Regulation (EU) No 575/2013 and may be recognised as Deposit Guarantee Schemes by the competent authorities if they fulfil all criteria laid down in that Article and in this Directive. - (10a) The present directive should not apply to contractual and institutional protection schemes that are not officially recognised as DGS, except for limited requirements on advertising and information of depositors in case of exclusion or withdrawal of a bank.
-In any event, these schemes remain subject to state aid rules.

-(11) In the recent financial crisis, uncoordinated increases in coverage across the Union have in some cases led to depositors shifting money to banks in countries where deposit guarantees were higher.
-Such uncoordinated increases drained liquidity from banks in times of stress.
-In times of stability, it is possible that different coverage leads to depositors choosing the highest deposit protection rather than the deposit product best suited to them.
+- (18) This Directive should not apply to contractual schemes or IPS that are not officially recognised as DGSs, except as regards the limited requirements on advertising and information of depositors in the case of the exclusion or withdrawal of a credit institution.
+In any event, contractual schemes and IPSs are subject to State aid rules. - In the recent financial crisis, uncoordinated increases in coverage across the Union have in some cases led to depositors transferring money to credit institutions in countries where deposit guarantees were higher.
+Such uncoordinated increaseses have drained liquidity from credit institutions in times of stress.
+In times of stability it is possible that different coverage leads to depositors choosing the highest deposit protection rather than the deposit product best suited to them.
 It is possible that such different coverage results in competitive distortions in the internal market.
-It is therefore necessary to ensure a harmonised level of deposit protection by all recognised DGS, wherever deposits are located in the Union.
-However, it should be possible to cover certain deposits relating to the personal situation of depositors at a higher level but for a limited time.
+It is therefore necessary to ensure a harmonised level of deposit protection by all recognised DGSs, regardless of where the deposits are located in the Union.
+However, for a limited time, it should be possible to cover certain deposits relating to the personal situation of depositors at a higher level. - (20) The same coverage level should apply to all depositors regardless of whether a Member State's currency is the euro.
+Member States whose currency is not the euro should have the possibility to round off the amounts resulting from the conversion without compromising the equivalent protection of depositors.

-- (12) The same coverage should apply to all depositors regardless of whether a Member State's currency is the euro.
-Member States whose currency is not the euro should have the possibility to round off the amounts resulting from the conversion without compromising the equivalent protection of depositors. - (13) On the one hand, the coverage prescribed in this Directive should not leave too great a proportion of deposits without protection in the interests both of consumer protection and of the stability of the financial system.
-On the other hand, the cost of funding DGS should be taken into account.
-It would therefore appear reasonable to set the harmonised coverage at EUR 100 000. - (14) This Directive retains the principle of a harmonised limit per depositor rather than per deposit.
-It is therefore appropriate to take into consideration the deposits made by depositors who are not mentioned as holders of an account or are not the sole holders.
-The limit should therefore be applied to each identifiable depositor.
+- On the one hand, the coverage level laid down in this Directive should not leave too great a proportion of deposits without protection in the interests both of consumer protection and of the stability of the financial system.
+On the other hand, the cost of funding DGSs should be taken into account.
+It is therefore reasonable to set the harmonised coverage level at EUR 100 000. - This Directive retains the principle of a harmonised limit per depositor rather than per deposit.
+It is therefore appropriate to take into consideration the deposits made by depositors who are not mentioned as holders of an account or who are not the sole holders of an account.
+The limit should be applied to each identifiable depositor.
 The principle that the limit be applied to each identifiable depositor should not apply to collective investment undertakings subject to special protection rules which do not apply to such deposits.